-Tim Benz, Associate President: Tim brings extensive development experience to MISF, having served in marketing and fundraising roles at the College of Saint Benedict, Catholic Charities of St. Paul and Minneapolis, Cretin-Derham Hall, and the Catholic Diocese of Sioux Falls.
-He has also been active on the Advisory Council for the Immaculate Heart of Mary Catholic School in Minnetonka and on the Board of the Hopkins Early Learning Center.
-In addition to having two children currently enrolled in MISF member schools, he also attended private schools from kindergarten through grade 12.
+Tim Benz, CFRE, President: Tim came to MISF in January, 2014, and became president of MISF on July 1, 2014.
+His professional background and passion for private and independent education make him the ideal person to lead MISF into the future.
+As president, Tim has responsibility for overall management of the MISF office and staff.
+He oversees fundraising, marketing, finance, membership and evaluation of MISF's programs and services ensuring that MISF schools are receive the most value from their membership.
+Tim served in fundraising and marketing roles at the College of Saint Benedict, Catholic Charities of St. Paul and Minneapolis, Cretin-Derham Hall, and the Catholic Diocese of Sioux Falls.
+He has been active on the Advisory Council for the Immaculate Heart of Mary Catholic School in Minnetonka (now Notre Dame Academy) and is a member of the board of directors for Hopkins Early Learning Center.
+In addition to having two children who have attended MISF member schools, he also attended private schools through grade 12.
 He has a bachelor's degree in marketing from the University of St. Thomas and has held the Certified Fundraising Executive designation since 2005.

-Brenda Kappel, Director of Membership and Networking: Brenda came to MISF from Children’s Hospital Foundation in 2006.
+Brenda Kappel, Director of Membership and Networking: Brenda came to MISF from Children’s Hospitals and Clinics Foundation in 2006.
 She held various positions at Children’s Foundation where she assisted with planned giving, major gifts and tributes.
 She also served as interim database manager and directed the annual giving program.
 At MISF, Brenda currently manages membership recruitment and retention.
 She also works to strengthen the network of MISF schools by connecting them to each other and to the larger community of Minnesota's private and independent schools in order to help them enhance the quality education they already provide as individual schools.
 Additionally, Brenda is responsible for MISF publications, including the monthly E-News and Annual Report.
-Brenda has her Bachelor’s Degree in Marketing from the University of Northern Iowa.
-She has been in the development field for six years.
+Brenda has her bachelor’s degree in marketing from the University of Northern Iowa.
+She has held various positions in nonprofit organizations since 1994.

-Michele Speranza, Executive Assistant and Office Manager: Michele came to MISF in July 2010 with over 14 years of Executive Assistant/Office Management experience.
-She provides administrative assistance to Jim Field, and take care of our daily office needs.
-Prior to joining MISF, she was Executive Assistant to the CEO and Office Manager for a telecommunications provider.
-Michele is a product of 16 years of private education!
-Michele earned her Bachelor’s Degree in Elementary Education from The College of St. Catherine in St. Paul, Minnesota.
+Michele Speranza, Executive Assistant and Office Manager: Michele came to MISF in July 2010 with over 14 years of administrative and office management experience.
+She provides administrative assistance to Tim Benz, takes care of our daily office needs, maintains our database, and administers our website and social media presence.
+Prior to joining MISF, she was executive assistant to the CEO and office manager for a telecommunications provider.
+Michele earned her bachelor’s degree in elementary education from The College of St. Catherine in St. Paul, Minnesota.

 Debbie Kaliszewski, Business Manager: Debbie began her career at MISF in September of 2012.
-She handles all of the accounting functions and provides assistance with HR and insurance compliance.
-Before coming to MISF, Debbie worked as an accountant at a social service agency for nine years.
+She is responsible for all of the accounting functions, and manages the insurance contracts and retirement plan, as well as assisting with HR functions.
+Before coming to MISF, Debbie worked at a social services agency for nine years.
 Prior to that time, she was co-owner of a construction company.

 Your generous donation of any size will help support MISF’s programs and initiatives.
 What a great way to help Minnesota’s kids receive a high-quality K-12 private and independent education.